ljpatrick/marxpaint/docs/pt_br/README.txt

 -----------
   Easy and Fun
   ------------
-    Tux Paint is meant to be a simple drawing program for young children.
+    Marx Paint is meant to be a simple drawing program for young communists.
     It is not meant as a general-purpose drawing tool.
 It IS meant to be fun and easy to use.
 Sound effects and a cartoon character help let the user know what's going on, and keeps them entertained.